CloudCannon/pagefind/CONTRIBUTING.md

 - `cd pagefind_ui/default && npm i && npm run build`
 - `cd pagefind_ui/modular && npm i && npm run build`

+Then, build the playground packages with:
+- `cd pagefind_playground && npm i && npm run build`

 This builds the packages for distribution, but also builds the files to the `pagefind/vendor` directory, which is where the Pagefind source looks for them during compilation.